-sion to give kids a chance to go afield and enjoy a fun weekend with their families without so many adults crowding the woods.
-The hunt is open to kids with one of by the Oregon Fish and Wildlife Commisthese tags that they have not filled: general season Western Oregon deer, West High Cascade (119A), or Hood-White River (141A).
-The bag limit is one buck with not less than a forked antler.
+by the Oregon Fish and Wildlife Commission to give kids a chance to go afield and enjoy a fun weekend with their families without so many adults crowding the woods.

+The hunt is open to kids with one of these tags that they have not filled: either a general season Western Oregon deer, or West High Cascade (119A).

+The bag limit is one buck that has a visible antler.